 Tips for Rafting the Yellowstone

-- Dress in layers, regardless of what the weather looks and feels like.
-This part of Montana is notorious for wild, rapid weather swings.
-We recommend wearing lightweight pants or shorts and long sleeves, or having a light jacket you can put on or take off as needed.
+- Dress in layers.
+Regardless of what the weather looks and feels like, this part of Montana is notorious for wild, rapid weather swings.
+We recommend wearing lightweight pants or shorts and long sleeves, and having a light jacket you can put on or take off as needed.

 - The people in the front of the raft get the wettest!

-- Because you’re actively paddling, it’s extremely difficult to take photos or video while on the river.
-If this is important to you, consider using a GoPro with a wearable mount.
+- Don’t count on getting photos.
+Because you’re actively paddling, it’s extremely difficult to take photos or video while on the river.
+If that’s important to you, consider using a GoPro with a wearable mount.

-- Bring cash to tip your river guide — they work HARD!
-15-20% of your tour total is the appropriate.
+- Bring cash to tip your guide.
+They work HARD!
+15-20% of your tour total is appropriate.